serenity-is/docs/tutorials/movies/10-keeping-record-of-the-cast.md

 In this code, we address the issue of foreign key errors when deleting a Movie entity.
 Instead of relying on "CASCADE DELETE" at the database level, we handle this at the request handler level.

-The `MovieDeleteHandler` class extends `DeleteRequestHandler` to handle the deletion of Movie entities.
+The `MovieDeleteHandler` class extends `DeleteRequestHandlerAsync` to handle the deletion of Movie entities.
 It also has a reference to `IMovieCastDeleteHandler` for handling related cast records.

-In the `OnBeforeDelete` method, we first call the base class method, and then we retrieve and delete related MovieCast records.
+In the `OnBeforeDeleteAsync` method, we first call the base class method, and then we retrieve and delete related MovieCast records.
 We use the `MovieCastDeleteHandler` to perform the deletion.
 This approach ensures that related cast records are properly deleted when a Movie entity is deleted.

 This method provides more control and flexibility in handling the deletion process while avoiding foreign key errors.